eda-ricercatore/in-memory-nbl/notes/report/scratch-pad.md

 Notes:
 + ***Use the "find.rb" Ruby script to search for a search key for a given set of file types (including the period for the file extension).***
 	- E.g., use `find.rb ./ .py cross-correlation-results`.
+	- Need to update build to skip *Git* respository backups, hidden files, and hidden subdirectories as well as *Doxygen* files.
 + The method to test for the cross-correlation of randomly generated RTW signals stores its software test results (from automated regression testing) in the subdirectory: